LucaMac1/Udacity-Sensor-Fusion-Lidar-Obstacle-Detection/README.md

 PS> .\vcpkg install pcl

-This is the recommended installation method for Windows users.
+For more information about the PCL installation on Ubuntu, [check this out](https://pointclouds.org/downloads/)

 In case it is of interest, it is now published the AllInOne installers in PCL's GitHub release page.
 [Here's](https://github.com/PointCloudLibrary/pcl/releases) the one related to the latest release (scroll all the way down).